-Our Supervisory Board has four male members and one female member.
-Our Management Board and the senior management team are jointly comprised of six people, one female and five male members.
+Our Supervisory Board has three male members and three female members.
+Our Management Board and the senior management team are jointly comprised of five people, one female and four male members.
 We support diversity of i.a. gender, cultural background and age in our Company.
 ProQR maintains a culture that reflects that ProQR is a multicultural company representing employees from over twenty countries.
 The culture is represented by the commitment to conducting our business ethically and to observing applicable laws, rules and regulations.
-In this context the Code of Conduct and Whistleblower policy are implemented and strongly anchored in the organization.
+In this context the Code of Conduct and Whistleblowing policy are implemented and strongly anchored in the organization.
 Effectiveness of the Code of Conduct is monitored periodically.